History & leaderhship

 About Mary

-Mary has been a member of the Shepherd’s Center of America team since 2022 and currently provides support to marketing and communication initiatives.
-She is grateful to be a part of an organization that enriches and promotes support amongst the community.
+Mary has been a member of the Aging Forward team since 2022 and currently provides support to marketing and communication initiatives.
+She is grateful to be a part of an organization that enriches and promotes support older adults in communities across the nation.

 Our partners